What a million-dollar ski vacation looks like

 Opt for Chalet de Pierres out in the mountains, where Mouton Rothschild and Moet is on tap and beautiful waitresses in scarlet berets serve truffle pizza, rich fondue and lobster ravioli to the dulcet tones of the in-house saxophone player.

-And for those too merry on champagne to ski home, simply demand the 18th century horse-drawn carriage or a Narnia-like husky sled to whisk you back.
+And for those too merry on champagne to ski home, simply demand the 18th century horse-drawn carriage with leather by Hermès or a Narnia-like husky sled to whisk you back.

 Les Airelles, Le Jardin Alpin 73120 Courchevel 1850; +33(0)4 79 00 38 38